These easy steak fajitas are made with sirloin steak. Ready in about 30 minutes, they are wonderfully flavorful and surprisingly easy to make.

 - Bell peppers: It's fun to use different colors.

-- Add the vegetables back and cook everything together until heated through.
-(Photo 6).
+Add the vegetables back and cook everything together until heated through.
+Serve immediately.

-Expert Tip
+Recipe Tip

-You can make your life easy - as I do in the video below - by using a package of frozen sliced bell peppers.
+You can make your life easy, as I do in the video below, by using a package of frozen sliced bell peppers.
 They add extra liquid to the dish, but I haven't found that to be an issue.
 If using them, you can add a cornstarch slurry at the end of cooking to thicken those liquids.

 Recipe FAQs

-Traditionally you would use skirt steak or flank steak.
+Traditionally, you would use skirt steak or flank steak.
 However, both of these cuts are tough, so they should be marinated before cooking.

 To make this a quick and easy recipe, I prefer to use top sirloin, which is tender enough to allow me to cook it without marinating it first.
+It's important to use top sirloin and not bottom sirloin, which is a tough cut.

 Marinating the steak helps to tenderize it.
 But if you use top sirloin strips, you can skip the marinade.